R2 Certified Recycler

 • Lack of internal audit structure

-These gaps often delay certification or create nonconformities during audit.
+These gaps frequently delay certification or result in nonconformities during audit.

 How Wintersmith Advisory Supports R2 Certified Recyclers